GenericMappingTools/website/index.rst

             <h2>A toolbox for Earth, Ocean, and Planetary Science</h2>

             <p>
+            GMT is free, open source software licensed under
+            <a href="https://www.gnu.org/licenses/lgpl-3.0.html" target="_blank">LGPL</a>
-            GMT is widely used across the Earth, Ocean, and Planetary sciences.
+            and widely used across the Earth, Ocean, and Planetary sciences.
 A diverse community use GMT to process data, generate publication-quality illustrations, automate workflows, and make animations.
 Scientific journals, posters at meetings, and Wikipedia pages display illustrations